 Born in Montréal, Canada in 1934, Lemay felt a strong inclination toward the arts since his early childhood.
 Despite this, he practiced various trades before finally giving free rein to his passion in 1983.
 He learned ceramics and lithography and, in the 1970s and 1980s, founded an artisanal pottery studio and a publishing company.
 He followed this atypical path back to the visual arts, later earning a reputation as a watercolourist.
 In 1990, he participated in his first of many professional exhibitions.
-His subsequent work in acrylic is known for its vibrant hues, its liveliness and its expressions of delight.
+His subsequent works in acrylic known for their vibrant hues, liveliness and expressions of delight.

 In the 1990s, Lemay began travelling extensively.
-These travels marked a turning point in his artistic journey, as can be seen in his choice of colours and his paintings’ subjects.
+These travels marked a turning point in his artistic journey, as can be seen in his choice of colours and his painting subjects.
 During this period, the Îles-de-la-Madeleine and Asia became the epicentres of his creative universe.
-He sketched the inspiration for his work in Thailand, China, Bali, Vietnam and Singapore.
-In Hanoi, he learned techniques such as lacquer and, more recently, bronze sculpting from the masters.
-Today, Lemay divides his time between the Îles-de-la-Madeleine and Thailand, where his pictorial voyage continues to unfold.
+He derived the inspiration for his works in Thailand, China, Bali, Vietnam and Singapore.